zahidprvz/SpamSMSDetection/README.md

 # My Colab Notebook Repository

-   This repository contains Colab notebooks related to [brief description].
+   This repository contains Colab notebooks related to [Spam Email/SMS Detection].

    ## Notebooks

-   - `SpamSMSDetection.ipynb`: Description of notebook.
+   - `SpamSMSDetection.ipynb`: This model will classify an email as Spam or Ham.

    ## Usage